lfit/releng-docs/docs/gerrit.rst

      but that then will seem to struggle asking for your passphrase unless you have your gpg-agent set up right.

-3. Add you GPG to Gerrit
+3. Add your GPG to Gerrit

    a.
 Run the following at the CLI: